muldjord/skyscraper/docs/CLIHELP.md

 ```

 #### -i &lt;PATH&gt;
 Sets the rom input folder.
-By default Skyscraper will look for roms in the `/home/[user]/RetroPie/roms/[platform]` folder.
+By default Skyscraper will look for roms in the `/home/<user>/RetroPie/roms/<platform>` folder.
 If your roms are located in a non-default location, you can set the input path using this option.
 Consider setting this in [`config.ini`](CONFIGINI.md) instead.
 ###### Example(s)
 ```
 Skyscraper -p snes -i "/path/to/your/snes/roms"
 ```

 #### --nosubdirs
 By default Skyscraper will include roms located in subfolders.
 By adding this option Skyscraper will only scrape the roms located directly in the input folder.
-See `-i <path>` above to read more about the rom input folder.
+See `-i <PATH>` above to read more about the rom input folder.
 Consider setting this in [`config.ini`](CONFIGINI.md) instead.
 ###### Example(s)
 ```
 Skyscraper -p snes --nosubdirs